 - Bake for 28-33 minutes until bubbly and tater tots are golden brown.
 Let sit 2-3 minutes before serving.

-When I don’t make this in my Minnesota Cast Iron Skillet, I just a small round baking dish, which will serve 2-4 people.
-An 8×8-baking dish should also work fine if you don’t have a similar oval baker.
+When I don’t make this in my Minnesota Cast Iron Skillet, I just a small ceramic baker or an 8×8 baking pan.
 If you want to serve more, easily double the recipe and bake in a 9×13 dish.

 You can also make this in individual ramekins!

 - Category: Dinner

 This post was first published September 6, 2016, but the photos were updated in Febrary 2019; no changes were made to the recipe, just notes for clarity.